Electric Mountain Bikes

 What does the public think about eMTBs?

 Over time, sentiment toward eMTBs has steadily become more positive as more and more riders have had an opportunity to either test or purchase a pedal-assist bike.
 In the most recent Vermont-focused survey, just over half of respondents had ridden an eMTB previously and over three-quarters had seen an eMTB out on the trail.
 In terms of access, 70% felt eMTBs should be allowed on most or all trails, approximately 20% felt that eMTBs should be limited to specialty-designed trails, and just under 10% felt they should not be allowed on any MTB trails.
-These results align closely with VMBA’s most recent member survey, fielded earlier this year.
+These results align closely with VMBA’s most recent member survey, fielded in 2024.

 What is VMBA’s current position on eMTBs?